Self-guided Sightseeing Tour #1 in Tashkent, Uzbekistan

 Show sight on map

-VL60 is the first Soviet main cargo-passenger electric car, launched into large-scale production.
-In the 1960s, along with VL8 and TE3, he was one of the main locomotives on Soviet railways.
+VL60 is the first Soviet mainline AC freight and passenger electric locomotive launched into large-scale production.
+In the 1960s, along with VL8 and TE3, it was one of the main locomotives on Soviet railways.

 Wikipedia: Электровоз ВЛ60 (RU)